panoply/syncify/docs/src/views/docs/usage/syncify-cli/syncify-cli.md

   $ syncify                   # Alias of sy, meaning it can be used instead of sy

 Modes:
-  sy create                   # Generate a fresh Syncify theme strap boilerplate sy setup                    # Interactive helper for setting up Syncify sy build                    # Builds the theme from input source, can be used with filter sy watch                    # Watches theme for changes and builds theme from source sy pull                     # Pull prompt, sync remote versions with local (optional glob accepted)
+  sy init                     # Initilise a Syncify project sy create                   # Generate a fresh Syncify theme strap boilerplate sy build                    # Builds the theme from input source, can be used with filter sy watch                    # Watches theme for changes and builds theme from source sy pull                     # Pull prompt, sync remote versions with local (optional glob accepted)